Webhooks are useful as they allow receiving updates about transactions processed.

 The Stripe connector can operate as either an open or a closed-loop connector.
 In

-a closed-loop configuration we will use a Stripe token for every transaction, which means you can not process a subsequent payment with another provider.In an open-loop situation we will use card data from our vault for every transaction, allowing us to processing transactions in a recurring
+a closed-loop configuration a Stripe token is used for every transaction, which means you can not process a subsequent payment with another provider.In an open-loop situation card data from the vault is used for every transaction, allowing processing transactions in a recurring

-payments with a different payment service for every transaction.By default, your Stripe connector will work in a closed-loop configuration, as Stripe requires open-loop to be enabled for your account
+payments with a different payment service for every transaction.By default, your Stripe connector works in a closed-loop configuration, as Stripe requires open-loop to be enabled for your account

-before we can process transactions that way.
-Please contact our support team for additional guidance.
+before transactions can be processed that way.
+Please contact the support team for additional guidance.

 Recurring Apple Pay and Google Pay are supported through Stripe in a close-loop configuration.
-For this to work we will require you to contact Stripe to
+For this to work you need to contact Stripe to

 get decoded Apple and Google Pay token pass-through enabled on their /v1/tokens API.
-We currently do not support recurring digital wallet payments on
+Recurring digital wallet payments on

-Stripe in an open-loop configuration as this requires a different Stripe API.
-We are looking to add this in the near future.
+Stripe in an open-loop configuration are currently not supported as this requires a different Stripe API.
+Support for this is planned for the near future.

-Our integration replies on the ability to pass Stripe the full card PAN.
+The integration relies on the ability to pass Stripe the full card PAN.
 If you encounter an error

 Sending credit card numbers directly to the Stripe API is generally unsafe.
 We suggest you use test tokens that map to the test card you are using, see https://stripe.com/docs/testing.
 To enable testing raw card data APIs, see https://support.stripe.com/questions/enabling-access-to-raw-card-data-apis.,